seethroughdev/status-crawler/README.md

-*Fully refactored and tested with Casper 1.0.x and 1.1.x beta.
-Please note the compatibility change for casperjs/phantomjs in their docs*

 # Spider for CasperJS

 This script uses [casperJS](http://casperjs.org/) to crawl your site and log all urls, response codes, errors and warnings to a json file for parsing.